29 August 2014

 This butterfly was observed feeding on

-two plants of Red Campion for over
+two plants of Rose Campion for over

 two hours at the Gatehouse Garden,